What Is A Change Management Strategy?

 The shift in organizational focus areas will often dictate the level of change management required and set the pace therein.
 This will then have a domino effect on the organizational goals.

-Who Develops a Change Management Strategy?
+Who Develops A Change Management Strategy Process?

 The kind of change will determine who is involved in the strategy.
 As an example, if the change is significant across the organization, then it makes sense for senior management to be leading the change management strategy.